pixelastic/pietro/README.md

 Utilities to split PDF files into smaller files, generate thumbnails and extract textual content.

-This module is a wrapper on top of `pdftk`, Apache Tika and other tools to transform a raw PDF into a format that could be parsed by a machine.
+This module is a wrapper on top of `pdftk`, `xpdf` and other tools to transform a raw PDF into a format that could be parsed by a machine.

 _⚠ This package has been created out of a personal need of sharing those methods